August 2024 IYPM University Graduation

 Private transportation to and from the Cancun airport, safe and comfortable lodging, meals*, hand-woven hammock and YPM t-shirt, and tools, building materials, and equipment on the worksite.
 Travel from your home to Cancun is not included in your fees and it is your responsibility to coordinate your travel plans. *participants are responsible for their meals at the airport and on the free day, if applicable.

-6. What kind of work will be doing?
+6. What kind of work will we be doing?

 There is something for everyone, depending on the type of trip.
 Construction Trip tasks range from shoveling and hauling gravel, sand, water, and mixing concrete to painting to garden work to moving cinder block, to installing roof tiles.
 We work with local master craftsmen who supervise and direct the activity.
 Medical Trip tasks range from assisting licensed doctors and nurses with moving patients, triage, admissions, running prescriptions to the pharmacy and translating.
 Most all trips have activities for the local children in the form of crafts, games, songs and free play.